Supreme Court weighs longshot appeal to overturn decision legalizing same-sex marriage nationwide

 - Amid concern about the conservative majority, justices Clarence Thomas and Samuel Alito have signaled willingness to reexamine precedents, while a Gallup poll shows 68 support and analysts foresee narrow religious exemptions.

-Supreme Court weighing whether to reconsider same-sex marriage decision
+Supreme Court declines to hear challenge to same-sex marriage decision

 Coverage Details